 Now, Old Dominion is headlining their own world tour that includes a stop at the Allen County War Memorial Coliseum on Thursday, May 2.
 They’ll be joined by special guests Jordan Davis and Mitchell Tenpenny.
+Strong Start

 The band was formed in 2007 and is made up of five artists.
 Lead singer Matthew Ramsey moved to Nashville in 2000 to kick off a songwriting career and had written several hits recorded by other musicians like Luke Bryan, Craig Morgan, and Dierks Bentley.